Sunday Morning Forecast With Kendall Smith

 Video

-Kendall Smith is in the Bob Mills Weather Center with a forecast for Sunday and a look at what to expect this week.
+Kendall Smith is in the Bob Mills Weather Center with a forecast for what to expect on Sunday and the week ahead.

 Keep up-to-date with everything that happens in your world.